 - Physical Therapy

-You can prevent this condition by making sure you’re regularly stretching your calf and ankle, wearing the right footwear, carefully increasing any weight bearing exercises, and even when you’re not working out.
+You can prevent this condition by making sure you’re regularly stretching your calf and ankle, wearing the right footwear, carefully increasing any weight bearing exercises, and support your gait and feet with insoles even when you’re not working out.